Data Privacy Impact Assessment: A GDPR Requirement for HR cloud solutions

 There is an increasing use of personal data on the internet.
 Usage of personal data creates significant advantages for both companies and individuals.
 For companies new technologies and the use of personal data creates a competitive advantage.
 For individuals there is an expectation of getting personalized service and communication.
 Personal data is widely used – from CRM systems to HR systems such as SAP SuccessFactors.

-It requires your company to ensure your processes and systems are prepared so your company will remain compliant after the new rules takes effect.
+GDPR requires your company to ensure your processes and systems are compliant.

 What is the purpose of a data privacy impact assessment?